Corvus: In folklore and mythology

-In the Bible account at 1 Kings 17:6, ravens are credited with providing Elijah food.
+In the Bible account at 1 Kings 17:6, ravens are credited with providing Elijah with food.

 In Australian Aboriginal mythology, Crow is a trickster, culture hero, and ancestral being.
 Legends relating to Crow have been observed in various Aboriginal language groups and cultures across Australia; these commonly include stories relating to Crow's role in the theft of fire, the origin of death, and the killing of Eagle's son.

 Crows are mentioned often in Buddhism, especially Tibetan disciplines.
 The Dharmapala (protector of the Dharma) Mahakala is represented by a crow in one of his physical/earthly forms.

-In the Chaldean myth, the Epic of Gilgamesh, Utnapishtim releases a dove and raven to find land; however, the dove merely circles and returns.
+In the Chaldean myth the Epic of Gilgamesh, Utnapishtim releases a dove and raven to find land; however, the dove merely circles and returns.
 Only then does Utnapishtim send forth the raven, which does not return, and Utnapishtim concludes the raven has found land.

 In Chinese mythology, the world originally had 10 suns either spiritually embodied as 10 crows and/or carried by 10 crows; when all 10 decided to rise at once, the effect was devastating to crops, so the gods sent their greatest archer Houyi, who shot down nine crows and spared only one.

 In Denmark, the night raven is considered an exorcised spirit.
 A hole in its left wing denotes where the stake used to exorcise it was driven into the earth.
 He who looks through the hole will become a night raven himself.